Stephen-McDaniel/SmartDesktop-RStudio-M1-Chip-Experimental/README.md

 USE IN PRODUCTION AT YOUR OWN RISK - underlying software is not yet in production

 The smart, portable, reproducible way to develop R programs, Shiny web apps & RMarkdown docs on your desktop.
-Includes R 4.2.0, the RStudio IDE, the tidyverse, verse and geospatial-related tools from the R rocker-org project as a web app.
+Includes R 4.2.0 and the RStudio IDE.
 All wrapped neatly into Docker via docker-compose.

 THIS REPOSITORY IS SPECIFICALLY FOR ARM64 architecture, specifically the Apple M1 Pro Chip.
 Use https://github.com/Stephen-McDaniel/SmartDesktop-RStudio for general purpose use on most every other personal computer/laptop/MacBook Pro before 2021.
 I tried several solutions including Rosetta, Rancher, https://github.com/fdewes/rstudio-server-arm64 and others.
 The work by the Center for Computational Biomedicine at Harvard Medical School was the best stopgap solution I have found.
 Thanks to that team at Harvard!